-This memory model supports a flat 32-bit address space with addresses ranging from 0x00000000 to 0xFFFFFFFF (4 gigabytes).
-Each address is represented by a 32-bit value and memory is addressable.
-The address may be used to reference a single byte, half-word (2-bytes), or word (4 bytes).
+The MC68xxx family supports a flat 32-bit address space with addresses ranging from 0x00000000 to 0xFFFFFFFF (4 gigabytes).
+Each address is represented by a 32-bit value and is byte addressable.
+The address may be used to reference a single byte, word (2-bytes), or long word (4 bytes).
+Memory accesses within this address space are performed in big endian fashion by the processors in this family.